near/NEPs/specs/RainbowBridge/Developers.md

 *A note about NEAR and Ethereum blockchains*

-- At its core, NEAR is a sharded transaction processing engine which records *transaction results*.
+- At its core, NEAR is a sharded transaction processing engine that records *transaction results*.
 These *transaction results* are a verifiable source of truth about the NEAR blockchain.
-- At its core, Ethereum is single threaded computer which, at various points in time, records *events*.
+- At its core, Ethereum is single-threaded computer that, at various points in time, records *events*.
 These *events* are a verifiable source of truth about the Ethereum blockchain.

 - **(B)** `NearTxResultVerifier` - *smart contract on **Ethereum** network*  \
   This contract performs verification of **NEAR transaction results** that have been included into NEAR blocks.
 It uses Merkle trees and hash preimages for verification.